 The communication tools of the global team include e-mail, video teleconferencing, and virtual conferencing (using both the telephone for conversation and the Internet for graphics).
-The virtual project team brings a new dimension to ensuring a successful delivery.
-The use of e-mail is the norm for digital communications and provides almost instantaneous delivery to the far reaches of the globe.
+The virtual project team brings a new dimension to ensuring successful delivery.
+The use of e-mail is the norm for digital communications as it provides almost instantaneous delivery to the far reaches of the globe.
 However, crossing time zones presents some problems, such as an extended workday.
 In addition, virtual teams lose the benefits of spontaneous exchanges of ideas and team growth through professional discussions.

-It is a problem if you find yourself in the scenario of explaining, “What I said is not necessarily what you heard and may not be what I meant.”
-If your message cannot be received and understood by those you are addressing, your communication attempt is ineffective, resulting in your group not being at the same level of knowledge and thus contributing to uncoordinated team activities and poor decisions.
-Listed below are some sources of information and suggested management procedures:
+If you find yourself explaining “What I said is not necessarily what you heard and may not be what I meant,” you have a problem.
+If your message cannot be received and understood by those you are addressing, your communication attempt is ineffective, resulting in group members not being at the same level of knowledge.
+Uncoordinated team activities and poor decisions can result.
+Listed next are some sources of information and suggested management procedures.

 Correspondence.
-Letters, memos, faxes, call records, etc. need to be accounted for and filed either as “in” or “out” correspondence.
+Letters, memos, faxes, call records, and the like need to be accounted for and filed either as “in” or “out” correspondence.
 The project manager controls the document numbers to all project correspondence.
-A simple document numbering scheme will provide the needed document accountability (for example, use the project number as a prefix followed by the initials or code for the customer and then a sequential four digit number).
-Using a spreadsheet log will help you assign document numbers and catalog the type of document (internal, received, or originated), for example, location, subject, author, date received/sent, and any related documents.
-Project team members need access to the document log to allow them to record project documents.
+A simple document numbering scheme will provide the necessary document accountability (e.g., use the project number as a prefix followed by the initials or code for the customer and then a sequential four-digit number).
+A spreadsheet log will help you assign document numbers and catalog the type of document (internal, received, or originated)—for example, location, subject, author, date received/sent, and any related documents.
+Project team members need access to the document log so they can record project documents.
 If the document was created using a word processing program, the document number can be used to identify the document in the name field.

 Forms.
-All standard forms used in the lifecycle of a project need to be listed in the project plan along with their purpose and source location.
+All standard forms used in the project lifecycle need to be listed in the project plan along with their purpose and source location.
 Standardized forms should have a unique number for quick identification.

-Staffing and Coordination Procedures.
-The coordination of activities and decisions must have a prescribed process and procedure that follows established corporate guidelines.
+Staffing and coordination procedures.
+Activities and decisions must be coordinated via a prescribed process and procedure that follows established corporate guidelines.
 These procedures should include an escalation matrix that clearly indicates the various levels of decision authority.

-Trip/Meeting Reports.
-Whenever a project team member meets with the customer or project vendor, this meeting must be documented, numbered and filed in the project files.
-These documents detail the meeting agenda, what was discussed, decisions made and who was assigned action items.
+Trip/meeting reports.
+Whenever a project team member meets with the customer or project vendor, this meeting must be documented, numbered, and filed in the project files.
+These documents detail the meeting agenda, what was discussed, decisions made, and action item assignments.
 Distribution of these reports needs to be determined and documented in the report matrix.

-Project and Customer Status Reviews.
+Project and customer status reviews.
 These reviews are the project’s frontline reports and address its current performance.
 They include progress reports, expediting and forecasting reports of project resources, and milestone completion reports.
-These reviews are usually given monthly and can be presented in either written or presentation format.
+These reviews usually are given monthly and in either written or presentation format.

-Project History.
+Project history.
 This report is the collection of all project material into a document that provides the history of the project from inception to lessons learned.
-This report is a compilation of documents that chronicle the lifecycle of the project.
+It is a compilation of documents that chronicle the project lifecycle.

 Holding It Together